writer/writer-framework/docs/docs/state-schema.md

 ## Multi-level dictionary

-Some components like Vega require specifying a graph in the form of a multi-level dictionary.
+Some components like _Vega Lite Chart_ require specifying a graph in the form of a multi-level dictionary.

-A schema allows you to specify to streamsync that an attribute which contains a dictionary must be treated as a dictionary and not as a group of state.
+A schema allows you to specify that an attribute which contains a dictionary must be treated as a dictionary, rather than as a group of state.

 ```python
 class AppSchema(ss.StreamsyncState):